-In addition to academics, Michael is engaged with higher education administration and civic service.
+In addition to academics, Zhang is engaged with higher education administration and civic service.
 He was a University Administrative Fellow in the Center for Career Development during the 2020–2021 academic year.
 Prior to this, he was a Fellow in the Office of the Dean of the Graduate School.
 In 2021, he was appointed a RISE Fellow for racial and social justice.
 As a RISE Fellow, he worked with the Museum of Chinese in America on an oral history project documenting the experiences of Asian-Americans living in New York City during the COVID-19 pandemic.
 He has previously served on the University Student Life Committee, the Lake Campus Graduate Housing Development Committee, and the Faculty-Student Committee on Sexual Misconduct at Princeton University, in addition to a Presidential Advisory Committee at UBC.

 “Increasing Career Opportunities Through Experiential Learning,” Inside Higher Ed, July 12, 2021, (co-written with Dr. Gaeun Seo).